tslumley/DynamicLatticeBasis/README.md

 DynamicLatticeBasis is an R package for implementing dynamic lattice basis sampling for statistical linear inverse problems.
 The methodology is described in:

 Hazelton, M.L., McVeagh, M.R. and van Brunt, B. (2020).
-Geometrically aware dynamic Markov bases for statisital linear inverse problems, *Biometrika*, in revision.
+Geometrically aware dynamic Markov bases for statistical linear inverse problems, *Biometrika*, in press. https://doi.org/10.1093/biomet/asaa083

 ## Install